open-gpdb/gpdb/gpdb-doc/markdown/utility_guide/ref/gpactivatestandby.html.md

 If the primary master fails, the log replication process is shutdown, and the standby master can be activated in its place by using the `gpactivatestandby` utility.
 Upon activation of the standby master, the replicated logs are used to reconstruct the state of the Greenplum master host at the time of the last successfully committed transaction.

 In order to use `gpactivatestandby` to activate a new primary master host, the master host that was previously serving as the primary master cannot be running.
-The utility checks for a `postmaster.pid` file in the data directory of the disabled master host, and if it finds it there, it will assume the old master host is still active.
-In some cases, you may need to remove the `postmaster.pid` file from the disabled master host data directory before running `gpactivatestandby` \(for example, if the disabled master host process was terminated unexpectedly\).
+The utility checks for a `postmaster.pid` file in the data directory of the deactivated master host, and if it finds it there, it will assume the old master host is still active.
+In some cases, you may need to remove the `postmaster.pid` file from the deactivated master host data directory before running `gpactivatestandby` \(for example, if the deactivated master host process was terminated unexpectedly\).

 After activating a standby master, run `ANALYZE` to update the database query statistics.
 For example: